 10 Things to Do if an Animal Attack Occurs

 - Do not have any communication with the owner of the dog or the owner's insurance company.
 This is vital.
 Even just the words, “oh, it’s okay” can be extremely damaging.
 If you consent to a recorded statement or accept any form of compensation, you may waive your right to claim damages.

 Following these 10 things to do if an animal attack occurs can go a long way.
-If you or a loved one has been injured by a dog bite or other animal related injury, please contact Carabin & Shaw today.
+If you or a loved one has been injured by a dog bite or other animal related injury, please contact Carabin Shaw today.
 We offer free initial consultations and work on a contingent fee basis, which means that there is never a fee unless we successfully resolve your case.
 Even if you are not in the San Antonio area, we have staffed offices throughout Texas.
 If you have any questions about our 10 things to do if an animal attack occurs list, contact us today.